Oracle SQL (Genius Series Book 21)

 The Basics of Creating a Table

-Creating a Table With Default Values
+Creating a Table With Default Values and a Check

 Defining Primary Keys